How to make Shio Ramen – 2 methods

 Shio Ramen

-A steaming bowl of homemade shio ramen, a culinary masterpiece.
+A steaming bowl of homemade Shio Ramen, a culinary masterpiece.

 Shio ramen is a culinary embodiment of subtlety and serenity, with its clear broth seasoned simply with salt to accentuate the natural flavors of its base.
 This light yet flavorful soup carries an understated salinity that comforts without overwhelming, akin to a soft sea breeze.
 It’s a dish that offers solace, akin to a cozy blanket on a breezy day, inviting diners to savor the quiet sophistication of its taste.